argoproj-labs/hera/docs/user-guides/suspending.md

 ## Intermediate Parameters

-[Intermediate Parameters](https://argoproj.github.io/argo-workflows/intermediate-inputs/) are an Argo UI feature that pause a Workflow to wait for user inputs.
+[Intermediate Parameters](https://argoproj.github.io/argo-workflows/intermediate-inputs/) are an Argo UI feature that pause a Workflow to wait for user input values.

 This Workflow suspends indefinitely, waiting for user input, and echoes the user's input in the next `Step`: